Detection of photon-level signals embedded in sunlight with an atomic photodetector: Experimental setup

 Sunlight is coupled into a single-mode fiber (SMF) using a collimator (Schäfter + Kirchhoff GmbH 60FC-4-A6.2s-02) mounted on a tracking LX200-ACF Meade telescope.
 The light is brought to the lab via concatenated single-mode fibers (Thorlabs 780HP) of lengths \SI{35}{m} and \SI{25}{m}, with a total transmission at \SI{780}{\nano\meter} of \SI{55}{\percent}.
-The Sun power coupled into the SMF is monitored with a power meter (Thorlabs S151C) that integrates the power over the entire spectrum with a wavelength-dependent responsivity.
-The total irradiance of the Sun, integrated over the whole spectrum, at a distance of one astronomical unit is known as the solar constant \cite{Iqbal1983}, and its average value is \SI{1.361}{\kilo\watt / \meter^2}.
+The Sun power coupled into the SMF is monitored with a power meter (Thorlabs S151C) that integrates the power over the entire spectrum with a wavelength-dependent responsivity. {As shown in \autoref{fig:Setup}, the monitored sunlight includes a probe contribution that is negligible, since the sunlight power is on the order of µW while the probe is on the order of fW.} The total irradiance of the Sun, integrated over the whole spectrum, at a distance of one astronomical unit is known as the solar constant \cite{Iqbal1983}, and its average value is \SI{1.361}{\kilo\watt / \meter^2}.
 Around \SI{20}{\percent} to \SI{30}{\percent} of this is lost in the atmosphere \cite{Wald2018}, leading to the typical value of total solar irradiance at Earth's surface of \SI{1}{\kilo\watt / \meter^2}.
 From that, there are roughly $ \SI{10}{\milli\watt}$ of Sun power arriving to the collimator, given it has an input area of $\approx \SI{e-5}{\meter^2}$.
-Of those, on bright days, the maximum total power coupled into the fiber was around \SI{6}{\micro\watt} at the telescope and around \SI{3}{\micro\watt} at the lab.
+Of those, on bright days, the maximum total power coupled into the fiber was around \SI{6}{\micro\watt} at the {collimator} and around \SI{3}{\micro\watt} {in} the lab due to the loss in the long fibers.
 Such low collection efficiency is expected due to the multi-spatial-mode character of sunlight, of which only one mode can be carried by the fiber \cite{YounesPRE2024}.
 We note that even for starlight, which has much greater spatial coherence, the efficiency of coupling into SMF can be low, e.g., 0.45$\%$ in Sliski et al. \cite{Sliski2023}.